goldfishdolphin/FE-NC-NEWS-APP/README.md

 #### Front-end Project

 NC NEWS a front-end app made in React.It connects to the backend API & database to aggregate news articles, topics, comments and users.
-The App was made using React.js, Axios library and Bootstrap.
+The App is made using React.js, Axios library and Bootstrap.
 The App is deployed on [Netlify](https://northcoders-nc-news-app.netlify.app).

 ---